redriverwest/attio-mcp/README.md

 1. Create a new project in Coolify (e.g., `attio-mcp`) to keep it isolated from existing services.
 2. Add a Docker Compose application pointing to this repository and select the `docker-compose.yml` file.
-3. Configure environment variables in the Coolify UI:
+3. Configure environment variables in the Coolify UI (Coolify injects them at runtime, so no `.env` file is required on the server):
    - `ATTIO_API_KEY`
    - Optionally `MCP_BEARER_TOKEN`
    - `MCP_TRANSPORT=sse`